 The number of agent in-person sales vs. online sales will depend on the timing of the system modifications and how quickly CRFLs can be sold only via the Internet.
+This fiscal note assumes all software and technical changes will be in place prior to January 1, 2005, when CRFL sales will begin.
 The WRC is experiencing some movement toward its current Internet sales option with 10% of license sales occurring online.
 Once the new Internet system is in place, 100% of license sales will occur online, whether via an agent or direct customer sales.
 The table above projects transaction fees at 100% online sales.
-Administrative costs for fiscal year 2003-04 are estimated differently due to limited sales time and a mix of online and agent sales.